Sherwin Williams Silvermist: One of the Best Blue-Green Blend Paint Colors

-Like with every paint colour, I highly recommend using SAMPLIZE.
-Make sure you place white paper around your sample so that your perception isn’t skewed by your existing wall colour.
+Like with every paint color, I highly recommend using SAMPLIZE.
+Make sure you place white paper around your sample so that your perception isn’t skewed by your existing wall color.

-Which white paint colours work with Silvermist (for trim)?
+Which white paint colors work with Silvermist (for trim)?

 Not sure if Silvermist is right for you?
 Want a bit more blue, green or gray?
 I’ve got more!

-Read more: The 8 Best Blue-Green Blend Paint Colours
+Read more: The 8 Best Blue-Green Blend Paint Colors

 BENJAMIN MOORE SILVER STRAND